-Now although I agree with him in principle in practice this can cause a lot of issues.
-Putting your foot down might work if you’re a freelancer but if you’re in an agency or an internal design team you probably won’t have that freedom.
+Now, although I agree with him in principle, this can cause a lot of issues in practice.
+Putting your foot down might work if you’re a freelancer, but you probably won’t have that freedom in an agency or an internal design team.

-Even with freelancers it’s in their best interest to get the job up and running as quickly as possible although could charge at least a quarter of the project upfront, give the client deadlines, telling them that their work gets pushed back if they don’t meet them.
+Even with freelancers, it’s in their best interest to get the job up and running as quickly as possible, although they could charge at least a quarter of the project upfront, give the client deadlines, and tell them that their work gets pushed back if they don’t meet them.

-With that said though I think designing something that won’t be used and doesn’t represent accurately what it will be is extremely flawed.
+With that said, though, designing something that does not accurately represent what it will be is highly flawed.
 And the problem is even worse for print because everything is fixed.
-At least on the web you know in the back of your mind that a page must look and work good with a lot, little or UGC content.
-But at least have mechanisms that help us this (page numbers, hiding/showing content / animating things in etc.).
+At least on the web, you know that a page must look and work well with a lot, little or UGC content.
+But at least have mechanisms that help us with this (page numbers, hiding/showing content / animating things in etc.).

 - You design a perfect layout with Ipsum.

-- Then the real copy comes along which can mean things that you didn’t consider can crop up, for example the titles that are longer or shorter.
+- Then the real copy comes along, which can mean things that you didn’t consider can crop up, such as longer or shorter titles.

-- Copy gets changed again and then you begin to question your own existence.
+- Copy gets changed again, and you begin to question your existence.

 - Repeat – 1.

-What would be ideal is if we had an industry wide “best practice” that was taught at university and enforced by designers a bit like open source projects or the MIT License then you could see real change.
+What would be ideal is if we had an industry-wide “best practice” taught at university and enforced by designers, a bit like open source projects or the MIT License, then you could see real change.

-In perfect world we as designers would have all of the ingredients from the start creating delicious bits of design to inspire society and bring real change.
-Sadly this isn’t the case as we are more like chiefs who are cooking the meat, adding the sauce, salt and salad in front of the customer while they are eating.
+In a perfect world, we as designers would have all of the ingredients from the start creating delicious bits of design to inspire society and bring real change.
+Sadly this isn’t the case as we are more like chefs cooking the meat, adding the sauce, salt and salad in front of the customer while they are eating.